Senior School Curriculum

 Year 9 Curriculum

-All pupils study Maths, English and French as a core to their IGCSE curriculum as well as Spanish and Sociales.
-They then choose a combination of five option subjects from a range of humanities, arts, languages and sciences.
+All pupils study Maths, English and French as a core to their (I)GCSE curriculum as well as Spanish and Sociales.
+They then choose a combination of four option subjects from a range of humanities, arts, languages and sciences.
 This allows for the exact number and combination of subjects to be tailored to individuals and personalised according to each pupil’s abilities and interests.

 In Year 10 they embark upon a two-year course in each of these subjects, following the International General Certificate of Secondary Education (IGCSE) or GCSE curriculum.
 Final public exams are taken at the end of Year 11.
 Towards the end of Year 11, students will choose the subjects which they wish to study for A level in the Sixth Form.